 Then the lights go on and everyone is clapping frantically.
 But no, no encore, no photo session with the artists, the Tortoni really knows how to avoid any form of tacky Disney-Las Vegas-attitude.

-While we were enjoying a last glass of wine after the show, we had the pleasure to witness the dancers paving their way between the small tables – back in their jeans and flip flops, their costumes thoroughly packed in their garment bags.
+While we were enjoying a last glass of wine after the show, we saw the dancers paving their way between the small tables.
+They were back in their jeans and flip flops, their costumes thoroughly packed in their garment bags.

 How to Get There